cjstoddard/dosbox-conf/README.md

         sudo nano /etc/lightdm/lightdm.conf

-   Uncomment the following two linesand add the name of you normal user next to autologin-user=
+   Uncomment the following two lines and add the name of you normal user next to autologin-user=

         autologin-user=chris